dashpay/dips/DRAFT: Multi-Party Payout.md

   17. collateralOutpoint `hash` is not null and payloadSig is not a valid signature signed with the collateral key
   18. collateralOutpoint `hash` is not null and the referenced collateral is not a P2PKH output

-Please note that while deploying this DIP, additional and temporary validation rules may apply.
+Please note that while deploying this DIP, additional and interim validation rules may apply.
 The details of these temporary rules will be described in the deployment plan.

 ### ProUpRevTx